 Property management accounting is a specialized branch of accounting that deals specifically with the financial management of rental properties.
-Property management accounting includes tracking rental income, managing expenses, handling tenant deposits, and producing financial reports.
-It helps property managers maintain accurate and comprehensive financial records for each property they manage.
+Property management accounting software helps property managers track rent payments, manage expenses, handle tenant deposits, and produce financial reports.

 In general, property management accounting software serves to alleviate the time and effort that might be required to manage finances manually.
-It can also help plan for expenses, foresee any cash flow issues, and make better-informed financial issues.
+It can also help plan for expenses, foresee any revenue issues, and make better-informed financial decisions.
 And perhaps most importantly, it helps property managers stay in compliance with requirements around tax calculations and reporting.

-Note that there are two key components of property management accounting: corporate and trust accounting.
+Note that there are two key components of property management accounting in real estate: corporate and trust accounting.

 Corporate accounting involves the financial transactions and record keeping of the property management company itself and is generally the same kind of accounting you'd do with any business or corporation.
 This might include the company's operational expenses, income, taxes, payroll, etc.

 Trust accounting, on the other hand, is unique.
-It concerns the financial management of clients' funds held by the property management company.
-This can include tenant rents, security deposits, and funds reserved for property maintenance or repairs.
+It concerns the financial management of real estate investors' funds held by the property management company.
+This can include tenant rent payments, security deposits, and funds reserved for property maintenance or repairs.
 It's crucial to keep these funds separate and accurately tracked to comply with legal requirements and maintain transparency with property owners.

 Because of the unique nature of bookkeeping with trust accounting – and its relevance for property managers – we're mostly focusing today on trust accounting, or software that can manage both corporate and trust accounting.

-Kristin Johnson founded and leads the property management accounting solution TripleTie, which is designed to help property management companies manage and conduct accurate trust accounting.
+Kristin Johnson founded and leads the property management accounting solution Bynnd, which is designed to help property management companies manage and conduct accurate trust accounting.

 Related: Best Single Family Property Management Software

-Let’s go over some of the best property management accounting software solutions in 2023.
-After that, we’ll also share an extensive FAQ that we had with Johnson about the ins and outs of property management accounting.
+Let's go over some of the best property management accounting software in 2025.
+After that, we'll also share an extensive FAQ that we had with Johnson about the ins and outs of property management accounting.

-Before diving into our list, we asked Johnson what good property management software should include.
+Before diving into our list, we asked Johnson about her experience using property management software and which platforms we should include.

 “Having the ability to work within one system is huge,” she says.
 “Rather than having to parse out, for example, I do my screening over here, and I do my maintenance over here.
 Instead, you have it all integrated and built-in, and the system talks well with itself.
 You're not having to import and export so much data.
 That's crucial.”